electimon/Western/README.md

 # Western
 A project?
 I guess. will include 3GS 3.0 and 3.0.1 bundles in the future.
+A wrapper for OUTDATED ipwndfu.

 For license info, check the LICENSE file.